Greetings, and welcome to tarot classes based on my book:

 Another hint: look at wands.

-*Note: when doing this type of exercise, it helps to leave the cards from questions 73 and 74 laid out before you while you choose the card to resolve these issues.
 There is no right or wrong answer here.
 The card you choose has to do entirely with the energy and mental images you pick up from it.

 Write down what card you chose and why this card brings the energy needed to resolve issues and bring peace.
 What was it that inspired this feeling in you when you chose this card?
 Does it bring other impressions to mind?…memories, connections, feelings?